 While traveling one summer, I befriended a kind, smart man, and when our friendship morphed into intimacy, I found myself needing to disclose to him one night.
 Having to tell someone new about my herpes always feels like the first time all over again — heart racing, fear of rejection, defenses and explanations ready to fire.
 We had been cuddling after a long event-packed day, and the silence that followed my disclosure felt like a heavy, hollow drum, waiting to be struck.
 “Thank you for telling me,” he had said, and then: silence.

-In the exercise, you locate the place in the body that you feel the difficult emotion most.
-Then, you imagine there’s a window open right in front of that spot (that night, it was my chest), and all of this beautiful, clean air is coming in, flowing through the window and into and through the heart, as if the entire chest area is porous like pumice stone.
-The air goes through it, out the back, and then comes back through the chest and figurative window as you breathe, each time filtering and cleansing the difficult emotion a bit more.
+In the exercise, you locate the place in your body that you feel the difficult emotion most.
+Then, you imagine there’s a window open right in front of that spot (that night, it was my chest), and all of this beautiful, clean air is coming in, flowing through the window and into and through that part of the body as if it is porous, like pumice stone.
+The air was going through my heart, out the back, and then returning through the chest and figurative window as I continued to intentionally breathe, each time filtering and cleansing the difficult emotion a bit more.
 With practice, you’ll notice the emotion start to shift in the body, as the intensity comes and goes in waves of varying size.
-Over time you start to feel more expansive, like you can handle the waves — like you’re actually the entire ocean.
+Over time you may start to feel more expansive, like you can handle the waves of the emotion — like you’re actually the entire ocean.
 Nothing lasts forever, and being able to sit with difficult emotions and watch them morph within the body was a breakthrough for me in itself.

 I turned my head, finally able to look him in the eye since my disclosure, and laughed at the irony of his statement.
 I told him about the simple mindfulness practice I was literally doing at that moment to try to calm myself.
 I was so excited that he could see and feel the change in my presence, so much so that I didn’t care about the herpes disclosure anymore.
 I began animatedly telling him about my mindfulness journey — how it had been a saving grace for me that year, and what I was learning, and how it was helping me in deep and subtle ways, like right now.
 My friend’s face lit up when I finished, mirroring mine, and he said something sweet and poetic about how beautiful it was to see me talk about my passion, and how he could see me teaching this one day, and how inspiring it all was.
 Ah, yes.
 This was it.
 I felt seen.
 I felt love.
 I couldn’t have asked for a better herpes disclosure moment.
 And for those who are wondering, it ended in some steamy intimacy that’s up there on My Top Ten Sex Moments (Another important side note: having herpes does not mean the end of your sex/dating life!
 The rate of transmission is quite low, and it’s brought even lower by using a condom and/or taking suppressive antiviral meds regularly.)